oliver-allen234/ProgressTracker/README.md

 - User support (helping users who are having issues)
 - Managing global categories and settings
 - Data cleanup when necessary

-For more detailed information about permissions, see the [PERMISSIONS.md](PERMISSIONS.md) file.

 ## Getting Started